sterbehandeling/Space-Invaders/README.md

   - Make sure java version is 1.8.0_xxx
   - Clone repository
   - For IntelliJ -> There should be a run configuration automatically set up
-  - For Others -> Run gradle project
+  - For Others -> Run ./gradlew run